Water System Operator Reimbursement Program

 Any trainings completed prior to approval are not eligible for reimbursement.

-- Completed form must list all eligible operators
+The completed form must list all operators who will be taking training.

-Once the Operator Certification Program reviews your Pre-Approval Form, you will be notified of approval or denial to participate in the program.
+Once you submit the form, the Operator Certification Program will contact you with additional information about how to participate in the program.

 Reimbursable Costs